stanwood/handbook/README.md

 stanwood is a (UK) English speaking company.

-Except for very few, English is not our first language and quite frankly, it could use a bit of work.
+Except for very few, English is not our first language and quite frankly, we could use a bit of work on that.

 All written and oral communication must be in English.
 Yes, even between countrymen.

-We try to avoid abbreviations and industry speak as much as possible so that anyone can understand our wirting.
+We try to avoid abbreviations and industry speak as much as possible so that anyone can understand our writing.
 Only use jargon, if there is no equivalent in everyday English.
 That also helps us not to come across as pompous ;-)

-We use UK English in both wirting and speaking.

-We refer to employees and freelancers as "team members" or "Woodies".
-New Woodies are called "Wookies".
+We always refer to employees and freelancers as "team members" or "Woodies".
+New Woodies are called "Wookies" (Rooke + Woodie).

 When talking about people we use the plural to avoid female or male pronouns and we try to use neutral terms where-ever possible.
 If not possible we alternate between female and male pronouns.